hhandika/segul/README.md

 segul filter --dir [a-path-to-a-directory] --input-format [sequence-format-keyword] --percent [percentages-of-minimal-taxa]
 ```

-Other available parameters are multiple minimal taxon completeness `--npercent`, alignment length `--len`, numbers of minimal parsimony informative sites `--pinf`, and percent of minimal parsimony informative sites `--percent-inf`.
+Other available parameters are minimal taxon completeness `--npercent`, minimum alignment length `--len`, minimum number of minimal parsimony informative sites `--pinf`, and minimum percent of parsimony informative sites `--percent-inf`.

-By default, the app will copy files that are match with the parameter to a new folder.
-If you would like to concat the results instead, you can specify it by passing `--concat` flags.
-All the options available for the concat function [above](#concatenating-alignments) also available for concatenating filtered alignments.
+By default, the app will copy files that pass the filter to a new folder.
+If you would like to concatenate the results instead, use the `--concat` flag.
+All the options available for the concat function [above](#concatenating-alignments) are also available for concatenating filtered alignments.

 Learn more about filtering alignments [here](https://github.com/hhandika/segul/wiki/5.-Usages#filtering-alignments).

 #### Getting sample IDs from a collection of alignments

-You have multiple alignments and want to know what are samples you have in all of those alignment.
-You can easily do it using `segul`.
+You have multiple alignments and want to know which samples are present in all alignments.
+You can easily do this using `segul`.
 The app can find all the unique IDs across thousands of alignments within seconds.

-The command using a `--dir` (or `-d` in short version):
+Using `--dir` (or `-d`):

 ```Bash
 segul id --dir [a-path-to-a-directory] --input-format [sequence-format-keyword]